Menu

 Roscioli Caffè Pasticceria in Central Rome

-Roscioli Caffe` Pasticceria is a Bar owned by the Roscioli family.
+Roscioli Caffè Pasticceria is a Bar owned by the Roscioli family.
 They take both their coffee and pastries quite seriously and you will realize this the minute you enter the place around 8 in the morning.

-There’s a small counter where you can stand and have your caffè or there is an option of going inside in the seating area.
-(Hint: free Wifi too!!)
+Roscioli is fully packed with locals and tourists alike.
+It is a typical noisy Roman bar that is worth visiting for coffee and pastries.
+There’s a small counter where you can stand and have your caffè or there is an option of going inside in the seating area. (free Wifi too!!)

-Roscioli Pasticceria in Central Rome also has a great selection of delicious Roman treats such as the heavenly Maritozzi pastry.
+For my coffee, I sometimes stand at the Bar like the Italians do and on other times I sit and enjoy my cappuccino at leisure.
+Roscioli in Central Rome also has a great selection of delicious treats such as the heavenly Maritozzi pastry.
 You can even buy fresh bread for your dinner at home!

 Roscioli Caffè Pasticceria